WasabiRaptor/Lexi-Automation/README.md

 Another boon of the pre-caluculated input and output rates not needing the world to be loaded, is systems can be linked through special nodes set to a channel to transport the output elsewhere on the planet, and in the case OpenStarbound is installed, there are even ones that can handle inter-planetary item transport.
 Your factory can span the entire universe and you will still only need the immediate chunks surrounding you to be loaded for it to function.

+However, as much as I would *like* to only have passive producing machines, there is the exporter, which can pull items out of inventories and output a constant stream as long as it can consume its filtered output.
+Those are inherently limited to needing to be loaded in to consume items from their inventory.
+I want to de-incentivize their use, so they're inefficient and consume more items than they send, and also Planetary/Universal relays downstream from them will cease functioning, as those are intended to only have machines that don't need to be loaded upstream from them.

 ## The Machines

 ### Burner Mining Drill